keycloak/keycloak/testsuite/performance/README.md

 Open Preferences in IntelliJ.
 Type 'plugins' in the search box.
 In the right pane click on 'Install JetBrains plugin'.
 Type 'scala' in the search box, and click Install button of the Scala plugin.

-#### Run DefaultSimulation from IntelliJ
+#### Run BasicOIDCSimulation from IntelliJ

+Make sure that `performance` maven profile is enabled for IDEA to treat `performance` directory as a project module.

+You may also need to rebuild the module in IDEA for scala objects to become available.

-In ProjectExplorer find Engine object (you can use ctrl-N / cmd-O).
-Right click on class name and select Run or Debug like for
+Then find Engine object In ProjectExplorer (you can use ctrl-N / cmd-O).
+Right click on class name and select Run or Debug as if it was a JUnit tests.
-JUnit tests.

-You'll have to create a test profile, and set 'VM options' with -Dkey=value to override default configuration values in TestConfig class.
+You'll have to edit a test configuration, and set 'VM options' to a list of -Dkey=value pairs to override default configuration values in TestConfig class.

 Make sure to set 'Use classpath of module' to 'performance-test'.